 John took a year after graduation to work, then enrolled at Johnson C. Smith College in Charlotte, NC.
 He transferred to Delaware State University in 1984 and made the Hornets’ varsity as a walk-on.
 He went on to set team and conference records for touchdowns, scoring 42 in all.
 John set Mideastern Athletic Conference records for the longest TD catch (97 yards), most receiving yards in a game (223) and tied for the most career points (254).
 In 1985, as a senior, he was named MEAC Offensive Player of the Year, as the team finished 9–2 and won the MEAC title with a 5–-0 record.
 When John graduated, he held the NCAA record for career yards per catch, with 24.3.

 Earlier that year, John tested positive for cocaine and was suspended for the season’s first four games.
-He stayed clean for the remainder of his pro career, but for many years blamed his mother’s death on the publicity surrounding the positive test, and avoided talking to reporters.
+He stayed clean for the remainder of his pro career, but for many years blamed his mother’s fatal heart condition on the publicity surrounding the positive test, and avoided talking to reporters.

 In 1989, coach George Seifert paired John with All-Pro Jerry Rice in the 49ers’ vaunted West Coast offense.
 Rice was a superlative catch-and-run receiver; John soon became Joe Montana’s primary deep threat.
 In his first year as a regular, John reeled in 10 touchdown catches and went to his second Pro Bowl.
 Two of those touchdowns came in a Monday Nigh Football game against the Rams on receptions of 92 and 96 yards—the first time a player had two scoring catches over 90 yards.
 This helped him set a record for receiving yards in back-to-back games, with 448.
 The mark lasted until 2006.

 John finished his career with 5,589 yards and 43 touchdowns on 347 catches.
 He also scored twice on punt returns.
 He was a key man in three San Francisco Super Bowl victories.
 He retired from football after the 1995 season at age 33, with a sore right knee that had become arthritic.
-He remained in the Bay Area, where he owned his own trucking company, and he has been active with a number of charities on both coasts.
+John remained in the Bay Area, where he owned his own trucking company (a business other family members were in) and has been active with a number of charities on both coasts.